grace-notes/website/contents/topics/life-of-christ.md

 God, speak to this stone that it might become bread.’
 And Jesus answered him, ‘It is written, ’Man shall not live on bread alone.’”

-· At the end of forty days of eating absolutely nothing, our Lord was very hungry.
+&bull; At the end of forty days of eating absolutely nothing, our Lord was very hungry.
 It was the kind of hunger where all you can think about is food.
 At forty days without food, even the healthiest of human beings is at the extreme limit of endurance.

-· The temptation itself is related to the principle of kenosis; Christ does not have the authority to do this thing apart from the power and timing of the Spirit.
+&bull; The temptation itself is related to the principle of kenosis; Christ does not have the authority to do this thing apart from the power and timing of the Spirit.

-· The devil knows that the Divine Power is available, but that its use would invalidate the purpose of the incarnation.
+&bull; The devil knows that the Divine Power is available, but that its use would invalidate the purpose of the incarnation.
 Again and again Satan says this about the stones; this temptation lasted longer than just a moment.

-· In the later temptation His Scriptural reply is abbreviated, as though He is at the very end of His endurance, or because it is not necessary to repeat the whole thing.
+&bull; In the later temptation His Scriptural reply is abbreviated, as though He is at the very end of His endurance, or because it is not necessary to repeat the whole thing.

-· This test relates to the logistical test of Israel:
+&bull; This test relates to the logistical test of Israel:

-- The Israelites had something to eat every day.
+-- The Israelites had something to eat every day.
 Manna was the world’s greatest health food.
 It was the same thing, but it was something.

-- Christ had nothing to eat for forty days and forty nights.
+-- Christ had nothing to eat for forty days and forty nights.
 Therefore, His test was far greater than what they endured.
 He ate the same thing every day: Nothing.

-- Placing the manna inside the ark of the covenant foreshadowed this test of our Lord.
+-- Placing the manna inside the ark of the covenant foreshadowed this test of our Lord.
 It commemorated Christ’s victory in the desert, and it looked forward to the redemption of this failure at the cross, as represented by the mercy seat.

-- The essence of the temptation had to do with the temptation to use His divine attributes or rely on what God provided His humanity.
+-- The essence of the temptation had to do with the temptation to use His divine attributes or rely on what God provided His humanity.

-- The very reason for the incarnation would have been undermined and destroyed had Christ given in here.
+-- The very reason for the incarnation would have been undermined and destroyed had Christ given in here.
 The cross and the Christian way of life would have instantly become meaningless.

-- Note that Christ quotes from Deuteronomy 8:3.
+-- Note that Christ quotes from Deuteronomy 8:3.

-- The context of this verse is Moses’ final exhortation to the children of Israel before their occupation of the promised land.
+-- The context of this verse is Moses’ final exhortation to the children of Israel before their occupation of the promised land.

-- All three of Christ’s replies will come from this speech.
+-- All three of Christ’s replies will come from this speech.

-- These three things denote readiness for the blessings of the land of milk and honey:
+-- These three things denote readiness for the blessings of the land of milk and honey:

-- First, there is worship of the one true God and abstinence from idolatry.
+-- First, there is worship of the one true God and abstinence from idolatry.
 This is personal love for God.

-- Second, there is humble acceptance of the circumstances of your life, good or bad, and acceptance of delegated human authority, good or bad.
+-- Second, there is humble acceptance of the circumstances of your life, good or bad, and acceptance of delegated human authority, good or bad.

-- Third, there is a devotion to the word of Truth, and acceptance of God’s logistical grace.
+-- Third, there is a devotion to the word of Truth, and acceptance of God’s logistical grace.

-- This scripture was originally learned and inculcated by Christ, probably at a very young age.
+-- This scripture was originally learned and inculcated by Christ, probably at a very young age.

-- At this appropriate time, the Spirit recalled this passage into Christ’s spiritual frame of reference, His human spirit.
+-- At this appropriate time, the Spirit recalled this passage into Christ’s spiritual frame of reference, His human spirit.
 Christ instantly understood the issue.

-- Now the issue remained: Would He apply what had been recalled?
+-- Now the issue remained: Would He apply what had been recalled?
 The answer is of course.
 He even quotes the passage directly to the devil.

-- Deuteronomy 8:1-10, “All the commandments that I am commanding you today you shall be careful to do, that you may live and multiply, and go in and possess the land which the Lord sword to give to your forefathers.
+-- Deuteronomy 8:1-10, “All the commandments that I am commanding you today you shall be careful to do, that you may live and multiply, and go in and possess the land which the Lord sword to give to your forefathers.
 And you shall remember all the way which the Lord your God